-SIB

-State Infrastructure Bank
+SIB State Infrastructure Bank

-SMOC

-Sanitary Maintenance Operations Center
+SMOC Sanitary Maintenance Operations Center

-Special Improvement District

-A defined area within which property owners are required to pay an additional tax or assessment in order to collectively fund projects within the district's boundaries.
+Special Improvement District A defined area within which property owners are required to pay an additional tax or assessment in order to collectively fund projects within the district's boundaries.

-Special Revenue Funds

-Those funds used to account for the proceeds of specific revenue sources (other than special assessments) or to finance specified activities as required by law or administrative regulations.

-SSES

-Sewer System Evaluation Survey (SSES) is the critical first step in any sewer system evaluation and management program, which includes project management/coordination of flow monitoring, sewer system evaluation, field survey, system mapping, hydraulic modeling and analysis, best management practices, cleaning, and long-term maintenance management programs.

-Streetscape

-The visual elements of a street, including the road, adjoining buildings, sidewalks, street furniture, trees and open spaces, etc., that combine to form the street's character.

-Sustainable Columbus

-To ensure the City is doing its part to combat the effects of climate change while imparting fairness and environmental justice, in an effort to create a more equitable and resilient community.

-SWACO

-Solid Waste Authority of Central Ohio

-SWWTP

-Southerly Waste Water Treatment Plant

-T

-Tax Abatements

-Subsidies that lower the cost of owning real and personal property by reducing or eliminating the taxes a property owner pays on it.

-Tax Increment Financing (TIF)

-A funding mechanism for economic development which is available to local governments in Ohio to finance public infrastructure improvements.
+Special Income Tax (SIT) Initiated in 1947 and implemented in 1948, pursuant to Ohio law (ORC Chapter 5747), Columbus City Code Section 361.19 authorizes the levying of a two and one half percent income tax on Columbus workers and businesses.
+Increases in the income tax above one percent are subject to voter approval, pursuant to state law and the Columbus City Charter.
+The city deposits three quarters of income tax revenue to the general fund and one quarter to the special income tax fund (SIT).
+The SIT is used to finance capital improvements, generally of a non-enterprise nature.
+Special Revenue Funds Those funds used to account for the proceeds of specific revenue sources (other than special assessments) or to finance specified activities as required by law or administrative regulations.
+SSES Sewer System Evaluation Survey (SSES) is the critical first step in any sewer system evaluation and management program which includes project management/coordination of flow monitoring, sewer system evaluation, field survey, system mapping, hydraulic modeling and analysis, best management practices, cleaning, and long-term maintenance management programs.
+Streetscape The visual elements of a street, including the road, adjoining buildings, sidewalks, street furniture, trees and open spaces, etc., that combine to form the street's character.
+SWACO Solid Waste Authority of Central Ohio SWWTP Southerly Waste Water Treatment Plant Τ Tax Abatements Subsidies that lower the cost of owning real and personal property by reducing or eliminating the taxes a property owner pays on it.
+Tax Increment Financing (TIF) A funding mechanism for economic development which is available to local governments in Ohio to finance public infrastructure improvements.
 TIFs are comprised of specific areas and work by locking in the taxable worth of real estate within a defined area.
 Any payments derived from an increase in the assessed value of a property will be directed towards a separate TIF fund to finance public infrastructure defined within the original TIF legislation.

-Tipping Fee

-The charge levied upon a given quantity of waste received at a waste processing facility.
+Tipping Fee The charge levied upon a given quantity of waste received at a waste processing facility.
 In the case of a landfill, it is generally levied to offset the cost of opening, maintaining, and eventually closing the site.

-U

-Unencumbered Cash

-City funds that are free and clear of any encumbrances.

-Unvoted Debt (Councilmanic)

-Unvoted debt typically carries a higher interest rate since it does not have the backing of the electorate.
+U Unencumbered Cash City funds that are free and clear of any encumbrances.
+Unvoted Debt (Councilmanic) Unvoted debt typically carries a higher interest rate since it does not have the backing of the electorate.
+User Fees Fees for direct receipt of a public service, paid by the beneficiary of the service.

-User Fees

-Fees for direct receipt of a public service, paid by the beneficiary of the service.

-Vacancy Credit

-A term referring to when a department anticipates savings stemming from the turnover of employees throughout a given budget year.

-Voted Bond Package

-This refers to the city taking the proposition of funding capital improvements to the electorate for a vote.
+Vacancy Credit A term referring to when a department anticipates savings stemming from the turnover of employees throughout a given budget year.
+Voted Bond Package This refers to the city taking the proposition of funding capital improvements to the electorate for a vote.
 In Columbus, citizens voting in favor of a voted bond package are voting to underwrite the proposed projects with property taxes, if ever necessary.
 It is important to note, however, that property taxes have never been levied to pay debt service, nor does the city intend to do so.
 The benefit of passing voted bond packages is that the city can then borrow money at a lower interest rate.

-Voted (Unlimited) Debt

-Debt issued by a municipality that is backed by a pledge from the voters that allows for an assessment of property taxes to be levied to pay for associated principal and interest.
+Voted (Unlimited) Debt Debt issued by a municipality that is backed by a pledge from the voters that allows for an assessment of property taxes to be levied to pay for associated principal and interest.